johnmaeda/designintechreport-2018/src/index.md

 .group[
 .subhead.numeral[30 seconds]

-.x-medium.quote[
+.quote[
-or less constitute more than half of all smartphone sessions
+> .large[or less constitute more than half of all smartphone sessions]

 —[@lukew](https://twitter.com/lukew/status/938095211619655680?lang=en)
 ]